The 16 to 19 Tuition Fund 2022/23 academic year

-The 16 to 19 Tuition Fund was first provided for the 2020 to 2021 academic year and is being extended beyond 2021 to 2022 for a further two years into the 2023 to 2024 academic year.
+The 16 to 19 Tuition Fund was first provided for the 2022 to 2023 academic year and is being extended beyond 2022 to 2023 for a further one year into the 2023 to 2024 academic year.
 Although the actual tuition does not need to be for GCSE English or maths, it’s only for students who:

 All supported students must be on a 16 to 19 study programme and have had their learning disrupted by the coronavirus (COVID-19) pandemic.
 We need to consider the needs of students with special educational needs and disabilities (SEND), particularly where students experienced additional disruption.

 GCSE English retake students with grade 3 or less

 GCSE Maths retake students with grade 3 or less